FrendsPlatform/FrendsTemplates/Templates/Databases/MySQL/Json file from SFTP server to MySQL Database UPDATE/long-description.md

 # Implementation and Usage Notes

 This template only performs updates into the **MySQL database** specified in the Process Variables.

-The input **Json** file will contain the data to be updated in key-value format and must not contain nested elements.
+The input **JSON** file will contain the data to be updated in key-value format and must not contain nested elements.
+The field names in JSON file must correspond to MySQL table column names.
-It can contain any column names from the table that is to be updated.

-**Example Json data**
+**Example JSON data**
 ```
 [
 	{